Reg and Betty Savary (née Rice)

 August 15, 2013

 The following are photographs taken by my parents during the summers of 1939 and 1940 at Lake Nojiri, Japan where they owned a summer cottage (pictured below) before the war.
-It was confiscated by the Japanese government, but returned to them during the American occupation.
+It was confiscated by the Japanese government, but returned to them following the American occupation.
 As a child and teen, I spent every July and August with my family at that wonderful lakeside community.

 November 24, 2016